A Guide to Bulking for Women

 Are you completely new to counting calories?
 Are you clueless about macros and tracking?
 Consult a registered dietician, first.
 There are many factors to consider, including your age, total daily energy expenditure (TDEE), and other hormonal or dietary issues specific to you.
 They can help you sort through it and put you on a healthy path.

 When bulking, try to keep most of your food choices clean.
 Flexible dieting works, but it is easy to get off track, especially if you aren't a professional.
 This is not to say you can't chow a double cheeseburger or three, it's just to say don't do it every day, even if it fits your macros.
 It is way too easy to lose control.

 When cutting, go easy.
 Do not plunge into a hard cut with major calorie restrictions and endless cardio.
 You will become a monster.
-Then, the moment your cut is over, you will become the monster that can't stop eating everything in sight.
+Then, the moment your cut is over, you will become the monster that cannot stop eating everything in sight.
 It has nothing to do with will power, it is biology.
 If there isn't a trophy, purse, job, or endorsement involved, a hard cut is not worth it.
-Not ever.
-It is often a one-trip ticket to disordered eating city.

 Either way you go, monitor your progress monthly.
 If you're putting on too much fat too quickly, adjust.
-If you suddenly have a washboard stomach after two weeks, cut yourself a little slack.
+If you do not suddenly have a washboard stomach after two weeks, cut yourself a little slack.
 No diet out there is 100% tailored to you, so you have to do the fine-tuning.
-Don't get upset and discouraged if things aren't happening fast enough, either.
-In a year, you'll be glad you stuck with it and passed the necessary phases to build a better, healthier, body.
+Don't get upset and discouraged if things are not happening fast enough, either.
+In a year, you'll be glad you stuck with it and passed the necessary phases to build a better, healthier body.